— Arthur Conan Doyle

 "Where there is no imagination," Doyle said, "there is no horror."

-Inspired by the works of Edgar Allen Poe, Doyle based Holmes on his professor from medical school.
-"There is nothing as deceptive as an obvious fact," Doyle once said.
+Inspired by the works of Edgar Allan Poe, Doyle based Holmes on his brilliant professor from medical school.
+"There is nothing as deceptive as an obvious fact," Doyle once observed.

 Holmes, along with his friend Dr. John H. Watson (the good-natured narrator), first appeared in A Study in Scarlet (1887) and was what Doyle called "a scientific detective, who solved cases on his own merits and not through the folly of the criminal."

-"Elementary, my dear Watson," Holmes would say, his hobbies in his Baker Street bachelor pad included playing the violin and smoking a pipe.
+"Elementary, my dear Watson," Holmes would say.
+In his Baker Street bachelor pad, he played the violin, smoked a pipe, and solved the unsolvable.

 With four novels and 60 short stories featuring the deductive-reasoning Holmes, Doyle successfully gave up his medical career to write full-time.
-At one point he tried (unsuccessfully) to kill off Holmes and concentrate on historical and romance writing.
+At one point, he even tried (unsuccessfully) to kill off Holmes and focus on historical and romance writing.

-"It has long been an axiom of mine," observed Doyle, "that the little things are infinitely the more important."
+"It has long been an axiom of mine," he said, "that the little things are infinitely the more important."

-Later in life, the writer became an advocate of spiritualism which he called "a natural extension of science."
+Later in life, the celebrated writer became an outspoken advocate of spiritualism, which he called "a natural extension of science."

-"Mediocrity knows nothing higher than itself, but talent instantly recognizes genius," he said.
+"Mediocrity knows nothing higher than itself, but talent instantly recognizes genius," Doyle observed with characteristic wit.